fireflycons/PSCloudFormation/README.md

 #### Update-PSCFNStack and Dynamic Argumments

 When using ```Update-PSCFNStack ``` you only need to supply values on the command line for stack parameters you wish to change.
 All remaining stack paramaeters will assume their previous values.

+# Notes

+Thanks to

+* [ramblingcookiemonster](http://ramblingcookiemonster.github.io/) for New-DynamicParam and build stuff.